jamis/jamis.github.io/_posts/2014-05-05-first-great-secret.md

 "I did, didn't I?"
 Fabian said, seeming slightly dazed.
 "I had no idea it could be so simple."

-They paused by the exit, their backs to the hedge, and rested a moment.
+They paused by the exit, sitting with their backs to the hedge, and rested a moment.
 Basil gestured at the path they'd taken.
 "That algorithm you used," he said.
 "It's called 'wall-following'."

 "That's...an unexpectedly obvious name, sir."